x1596357/FAQs/README.md

  3. Install kernel,dracut(for mkinitrd) and grub2(for grub2-install and grub2-mkconfig),you need to connect to the Internet.
 Or you can install downloaded rpms of them.

- `sudo dnf install --installroot=/mnt kernel grub2 dracut`
+ `sudo dnf install --installroot /mnt kernel grub2 dracut`

  You should have something like `vmlinuz` in your `/mnt/boot` directory